ST-1101-gif/notes/web/computer network.md

 - The host’s peer is the other host.
 - The router’s peers are its neighboring routers along the path.

+# Network Architecture

+The term **socket** refers to an OS mechanism for connecting an application to the networking stack in the OS.
+When an application opens a socket, that socket is associated with a logical port number.
+When the OS receives a packet, it uses the port number to direct that packet to the associated socket.

 # Designing Resource Sharing
 ## Statistical Multiplexing